The Martial Arts Student Bill of Rights

 This is a highly variable term so it's hard to say exactly what this looks like for each style.
 But, this includes:

 ✔ Making sure the training area is clean and free of debris or other items that could cause injury

 ✔ Using safety equipment when it's available (such as training weapons)

 ✔ Having in place training rules for student safety (such as not allowing horseplay or not allowing people to swing around weapons when they are not actively training with them)

 ✔ Not allowing students to be harassed, bullied or abused by anyone associated to the school.

 THE STUDENT/INSTRUCTOR RELATIONSHIP

 A student has the right to know what ranks and/or instructor certifications a martial arts teacher has legitimately earned.
 Instructors should not claim rank not earned or lie about their qualifications to teach.
-An honest 2nd Degree Black Belt instructor in a single style is better than a dishonest Grand Master in 7 different styles.
+An honest 2nd Degree Black Belt instructor is better than a dishonest Grand Master.

 A student has the right to expect the training schedule to be clearly communicated and adhered to.
 Classes will begin on time, end on time, and not be changed at the last minute outside of extenuating circumstances (such as sudden illness, accident, natural disaster, etc.).